keiyoushi/extensions/README.md

 ## Guide

-MAKE SURE TO UNINSTALL THE OLD EXTENSIONS BEFORE INSTALLING THE ONES FROM HERE

-AND IF YOU ADD A EXTENSION REPO MAKE SURE YO REFRESH YOUR EXTENSION LIST

 Tachiyomi:
 1. Go to More → Settings → Browse
 2. Tap on "Extension repos" and then "Add" button at bottom